Ganesh-Esc/Deep-Learning---Autoencoders/README.md

     * **Image Denoising:** Train an autoencoder to take a noisy image as input and output a clean, reconstructed version.
     * **Image Compression:** Use the output of the encoder layer to get a compressed representation of an image and visualize the quality of the reconstruction.

-3.  **Part 3: Building Deep Autoencoders**
+3.  **Part 3: Building Deep & Convolutional Autoencoders**
-    * We will use the concepts from the previous sections to build more powerful, **deep autoencoders** (e.g., using convolutional layers) for higher-quality results.
+    * We will use the concepts from the previous sections to build more powerful, **deep autoencoders**.
+    * We will then implement a **Convolutional Autoencoder (CAE)** and compare its performance against the deep (fully-connected) version.

+### Key Findings & Conclusion
+A key conclusion from this lab is the superior performance of **Convolutional Autoencoders** for image data.
+We demonstrate that because a CAE can effectively learn complex spatial features, it can be used to **de-blur blurred images** and represent features much more clearly than a standard deep autoencoder.

 ---